 'RiSE': mobile wall-climbing robots.

-Boston Dynamics, Stanford University, Carnegie Mellon University, UC Berkeley and Lewis & Clark University have collaborated on the construction of this "climbing robot" that looks like a large scorpion and has no problem crawling on trees, poles, facades and bricks.
+Boston Dynamics, Stanford University, Carnegie Mellon University, UC Berkeley and Lewis & Clark University collaborated to build this “climbing robot” that resembles a large scorpion and has no problem crawling up trees, poles, facades and bricks.

-This robot is about the size of a pony "Quadruped developed to run fast on all types of terrain", according to the company's YouTube account.
-The WildCat, so far, "He gallops at about 30km per hour on rough terrain", according to the company.
+This robot is about the size of a pony “quadruped developed to run fast on all types of terrain”, according to the company's YouTube account.
+The WildCat, so far, “runs at a gallop at around 30km per hour on rough terrain”, according to the company.
 An older, smaller version, called The Cheetah, reached speeds of nearly 50km per hour.
 Almost a leopard.

 GhostSwimmer drone

 Developed by the US Navy and Boston Engineering, this underwater drone is the size of a tuna but looks like a shark.
-Second Wired “These mobile robots can operate in waters from 25 centimeters to 90 meters.
-They can be controlled remotely with a 150 meter cable or swim independently. "
+Second Wired “These mobile robots can operate in water from 25 centimeters to 90 metres.
+They can be controlled remotely with a 150 meter cable or swim independently.”